-You will be delivered a meal three times a day.
+Meals will be delivered to you twice a day.
+Continental breakfast items, snacks, and bottled beverages will regularly be delivered to your room.
 Meals will be provided in takeout containers that will not need to be returned/collected or washed.
-Meals will be placed outside your room at approximately 9:30 a.m., 1 p.m., and 5:30 p.m.
+Meals will be placed outside your room at approximately 1 p.m., and 5:30 p.m.
 Staff will knock on your door and announce that they have delivered the meal.
 Shortly after, we ask that you open your door just enough to retrieve the meal and take it inside your room.
 Food deliveries will only be left outside your door for a maximum of one hour for food safety reasons and then it will be removed and discarded.
 Please use your mini fridge to keep any leftovers at a safe temperature.

 - Download the Hey Chef app

 - Use the five-digit access code provided to you to set up your sign in

 - Order all three meals by 2:30 p.m. for the following day